Warwickshire Symphony Orchestra

 Following university, he started a career in Musical Theatre.
 Work in the West End and provincial theatre lasted until he moved to Coventry to take up the position of sub-organist then musical director at the Cathedral (a position he retired from recently)

-Night on Bald Mountain is one of Mussorgsky’s most familiar works.
+Night on a Bald Mountain is one of Mussorgsky’s most familiar works.
 Mussorgsky offered it to his colleague Balakirev, who was very critical of the work.
 Mussorgsky withdrew it, never to work on it again.

 Because Mussorgsky lived a chaotic life, and many of his scores remained incomplete, master orchestrator Rimsky-Korsakov virtually re-composed the work.
 This is the version heard almost exclusively ever since.